pkainulainen/spring-data-jpa-examples/query-methods/README.md

 Known Issues
 ============

-* There is no way to disable frontend logging.
 * If you try to log in right after you have logged out, you are not redirected to the app even if login is successful.